javaplus/PiHack/analog_to_digital/Readme.md

 So, in our case if we import the adc.py file into our program, you can simply call the **adc.get_adc(0)** to get the value of the sensor connected to the ADC.
 The zero is to say get the value for the first device.
 If you connect two photoresistors, the second would connect to the only unused pin left on the ADC chip.
 Then you could get it's value by calling **adc.get_adc(1)**.

 See the [tripwire.py](/analog_to_digital/tripwire.py) file as an example.
 This program will light up the LED if the tripwire is tripped for more than two seconds.

+## Laser Pointer

+When the photoresistor with the ADC is connected and working, then you can use the laser pointer shining directly into the photoresistor to create high values in the unblocked(untripped) position.
+If you then block the beam of the laser, then you should see the values drop dramatically.
+It's good to be running the adc.py program while trying to adjust the position of the laser pointer so that you get the highest reading possible when the laser pointer is not blocked.
+This gives you a greater differential in values to use an indication when someone has "tripped" the laser beam.

 ## Other Resources: